Bohermeen: Population and landholdings

-The future of the 18th century building is in doubt.
+The landholdings of the era were recorded as part of Griffith's Valuation, a major land survey carried out in Ireland between 1848 and 1864.
 The major land reform of the late 19th century changed the landownership pattern.
 The breakup of the large estates of the gentry saw most parishioners move from being tenant farmers to small landowners in their own right.

-As late as the 1930s a project carried out by the Irish Folklore Commission, in which school children were asked to write down their description of their areas, recorded that most houses in the area were thatched cottages.
+As late as the 1930s, a project carried out by the Irish Folklore Commission, in which school children were asked to write down their description of their areas, recorded that most houses in the area were thatched cottages.
 However almost all the traditional thatched houses were knocked down in succeeding decades.
-The last thatched house in the parish was demolished in the 1990s.

 Environment

 The parish of Bohermeen contains within its boundaries Faughan Hill, a relatively high hill on the flat plains of Meath, where it was claimed the ancient Irish king Niall of the Nine Hostages was buried.
-It also contains one of Ireland's most highly regarded Palladian country houses, Ardbraccan House, until 1885 the residence of the Church of Ireland Bishop of Meath.It also contains an ancient tower house known as Durhamstown Castle, which was once owned by the Earl of Essex, Queen Elizabeth I's Lord Deputy in Ireland, and which is still lived in.
+It also contains a Palladian country houses.
+This house, Ardbraccan House, was the residence of the Church of Ireland Bishop of Meath until 1885.
+The area also contains an ancient tower house known as Durhamstown Castle, which was once owned by the Earl of Essex.

 St Ultan's Church

 The main parish church, St. Ultan's, was first built in the pre-Catholic Emancipation era, in 1817.
 It was built in cruciform form.
-The cultural and class divisions of 19th century Ireland were reflected in the usage of the building.
-In the aftermath of the Roman Catholic revival of the 1850s, Catholic social and gender mores were reflected in the usage of the building, with different sides of the aisle described by the community as men's and women's.
+The cultural and class divisions of 19th-century Ireland were reflected in the usage of the building.
+In the aftermath of the Roman Catholic revival of the 1850s, Catholic social and gender mores were reflected in the usage of the building, with different sides of the aisle described by the community as "men's" and "women's".